SciML/Corleone.jl/newdocs/src/examples/multiexperiments.md

 # Multiexperiment example

 This page shows how to design multiple experiments at once using the `MultiExperimentLayer` again at the example of the Lotka-Volterra system.
-For a general introduction, look again at [Optimal experimental design example](@ref).
+For a general introduction to OED in Corleone, look again at [Optimal experimental design example](@ref).

 ```@example lotka_multi
 using Corleone